hanok2/purepng/man/ca.rst

 and from the Netpbm PNM format), or use ``ctypes`` to interface directly to a compiled version of libpng.
 If you know of others, let me know.

 PIL's focus is not PNG.
 PIL's focus is image processing, and this is where PurePNG sucks.
 If you want to actually process an image---resize, rotate, composite, crop--then you should use PIL.
-That's why PurePNG supposed to provide PIL plugin for PNG reading in nearest future.
+You may use `PIL Plugin`_ if you want to use both PurePNG and PIL.
 In PurePNG you get the image as basically an array of numbers.
 So some image processing is possible fairly easily, for example cropping to integer coordinates, or gamma conversion, but this very basic.

 PurePNG can read and write Netpbm PAM files.
 PAM is useful as an intermediary format for performing processing; it allows the pixel data to be transferred in a simple format that is easily processed.
 Netpbm's support for PAM to PNG conversion is more limited than PurePNG's.
 Netpbm will only convert a source PAM that has 4 channels (for example it does not create greyscale--alpha PNG files from ``GRAYSCALE_ALPHA`` PAM files).